A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### C16.
 Infernal Engines (XP 40)
   - award XP for figuring out how to open the floodgates, regardless of their negotiations with Avaxial
+  - The infernal engines are powered by the life force of living creatures within both circles.
+When the water reaches flood level the circles activate, each creature is drained 1 as the activation energy is ripped from their body, and the floodgates open.
+  - Karzoug originally imprisoned the Pit Fiends here as a demonstration of both his power and cruelty.
+The circles prevent the fiends from using any of their abilities or recovering from the drain.
+Karzoug intended that the fiends would power the dam for over a thousand years; and he is likely surprised and impressed they lasted for ten times that amount.
+Though the reason for this is that the circles containment was not perfect and this allowed the pit fiends to recover incredibly slowly and prolong their suffering.

 ## Part 4: The Haunted Heart (XP 70, Party Level 9/10)